 The 7:42 was the wrong bus, I’d be really late for work, but the note was intriguing.
 No way would I ignore this opportunity!

-I got to the bus stop just as the 7:30 bus was leaving to make sure that I’d be the first one on when the 7:42 arrived.
-I swiped my ORCA card and walked eagerly toward the rear door where a dark-haired girl was seated by herself.
+I arrived just as the 7:30 bus was leaving to make sure that I’d be the first one in line for the 7:42.
+Ten minutes later, I swiped my ORCA card and walked eagerly toward the rear door where a dark-haired girl was seated by herself.
 She looked up as I approached and flashed a tentative smile.

 “Wow, you really do have a great smile!”
 I blurted out clumsily.
-I could see the stalker alert come on as her smile disappeared.
+I could see the stalker alert come on as her smile faded.

 “Have we met?”

 “No, no, it’s just sort of like déjà vu,” I stammered.
 “I saw an open seat by a cute girl and thought ‘that’s lucky, I bet she has a great smile’ so when you did smile it was almost like I’d seen it before - I’m sorry, I must sound pretty weird.”